Farama-Foundation/PettingZoo/docs/api/supersuit_wrappers.md

 [//]: # (The following function performs this conversion.)

 [//]: # ()
 [//]: # (* `pettingzoo_env_to_vec_env_v0&#40;env&#41;`: Takes a PettingZoo ParallelEnv with the following assumptions: no agent death or generation, homogeneous action and observation spaces.
-Returns a gym vector environment where each "environment" in the vector represents one agent.
+Returns a gymnasium vector environment where each "environment" in the vector represents one agent.
 An arbitrary PettingZoo parallel environment can be enforced to have these assumptions by wrapping it with the pad_action_space, pad_observations, and the black_death wrapper&#41;.
 This conversion to a vector environment can be used to train appropriate pettingzoo environments with standard single agent RL methods such as stable baselines's A2C out of box &#40;example below&#41;.)

 [//]: # ()
 [//]: # (You can also use the `concat_vec_envs_v0` functionality to train on several vector environments in parallel, forming a vector which looks like)